-There are a couple of email service providers out there for bloggers but I have had ConvertKit from early on and find it fits my needs.
-It is fairly intuitive but I have had to put some time into making sure the emails I want to send are sent when I want to send them.
+There are a couple of email service providers out there for bloggers.
+I used ConvertKit early on but when I got less diligent about sending emails out, I took a break.
+I found ConvertKit fairly intuitive but I have had to put some time into making sure the emails I want to send are sent when I want to send them.
 I like the sign up forms they have available to embed on my site but their landing pages are a little clunky.
 They are getting better, however.

 I try to keep my plugins to around 20 because I read somewhere that too many plugins will slow your site down which means fewer people will stick around, waiting for a page to load.
 Even so, the below list isn’t comprehensive so if something isn’t mentioned, email me using the contact form and I will tell you what plugin I’m using for that function.